 How can you learn basic photography, FAST?
 Free or paid online photography tutorials are definitely the answer.

-(And you don’t have to spend thousands, there are plenty of cheap photography courses that you can invest in.)
+(And you don’t have to spend thousands, there are plenty of affordable photography courses that you can invest in.)

 But what are the good ones?